rustyollie/mallet-replication/Preprocessing/README.md

 ## Purpose

-This preprocessing script is part of the replication package for **exact replication** of published research results.
-It transforms raw HTRC Extracted Features data into clean text files ready for topic modeling.
+This preprocessing script is part of the replication package that transforms raw HTRC Extracted Features data into clean text files ready for topic modeling.

-**Processing parameters are intentionally hardcoded** to ensure identical results across different computing environments.

 ---